Azx5G/fetchip-rb/README.md

 1. Ensure Ruby is installed on your system (use the installation script if needed).
 And you are connected to the Internet.
 2. Download the `fetchip-rb.rb` script.
 3. Run the script in your terminal using the command `ruby fetchip-rb.rb`.
+4. You can also run the script to auto refresh IP details every # seconds using the command `ruby fetchip-rb.rb #` where # is the number of seconds to wait before refreshing. (e.g. `ruby fetchip-rb.rb 5` to refresh every 5 seconds)
-4. Informations will appear in the terminal.
+5. Informations will appear in the terminal.

 ## License